mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 ![An Arabic scholar **writing** his scientific discovery in a beautiful, **readable**, and artistic calligraphic style.
 By M.Ayouni, using Microsoft Image AI](../images/stz-functions-alterforms-namedparams.jpg)
 *An Arabic scholar **writing** his scientific discovery in a beautiful, **readable**, and artistic calligraphic style.*

 Imagine writing code that flows as naturally as your thoughts, where programming constructs mirror the linguistic patterns of human communication.
-This is the core philosophy of Softanza, a foundation library for the Ring programming language that transforms code from a technical syntax into an expressive, intuitive language.
+This is the core philosophy of Softanza, a foundation library for the Ring programming language, yet a computational thinking frameowork that transforms code from a technical syntax into an expressive, intuitive language.

 ---

 # Introduction: A New Paradigm in Programming

-Softanza introduces a revolutionary approach to programming by treating functions as *linguistic expressions*, offering developers unprecedented flexibility in how they write and read code.
+Softanza introduces a unique approach to programming by treating functions as *linguistic expressions*, offering developers unprecedented flexibility in how they **write** and **read** code.

-Through carefully designed features like `@FunctionActiveForm`, `@FunctionPassiveForm`, `@FunctionNegativeForms`, `@FunctionAlternativeForms`, and `@FunctionNamedParams`, Softanza breaks down the traditional barriers between human language and programming logic.
+Through carefully designed features like `@FunctionActiveForms`, `@FunctionPassiveForms`, `@FunctionNegativeForms`, `@FunctionAlternativeForms`, and `@FunctionNamedParams`, Softanza breaks down the traditional barriers between human language and programming logic.

 ## Function Active Form: Functions as Direct Actions